 Starting an online business is incredibly easy…until you have to do it.
 In an effort to provide some clarity to the process, I’ve put together this road map for an approach that is commonly used to launch successful online businesses by people in the know that I’ve met as an Internet lawyer over the years.

-Do you need passion to launch and run a successful online business?
+Do you need passion to launch a successful online business?
 No, but it helps.
 Passion means many things in the context of a company.
 One is expertise.
 A person who is passionate about the business subject tends to be an expert in it as well.
 If you are an expert, you have a head start on being successful.
 An example can show why.